The history of healthcare

 Understanding the past to create a better healthcare system today.

 Since then-and with the help of many partners-we've worked to elevate its standing in the academic community and beyond.
-Today, the study of the history of medicine is thriving across our country.
+Today, the study of the history of healthcare is thriving across our country.

-We are Canada's main source of support for the history of medicine.
+We are Canada's main source of support for the history of healthcare.

 history